terasakisatoshi/terasakisatoshi.github.io/src/profile.md

 I enjoy creating tools to visualize data related to mathematical topics, and I believe that JuliaLang is the best choice to accomplish these tasks.
 I've developed applications based on deep learning by reading articles and reproducing their results.

-Currently, I support several researchers and students by creating and updating software related to quantum computing, tensor networks, and setting up GitLab CI/CD pipelines.
+Currently, I support several researchers and students by creating and updating Julia software related to quantum computing, tensor networks, quantum multi-body problem.

 You can check out [my GitHub account](https://github.com/terasakisatoshi) to see my past projects and contributions.